inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 ### Ideal: fix the RG

-The ideal solution is, of course, to fix all the relevant functions in QuestionX.gf, and if so needed, update the categories of `IP` and `NP`.
+The ideal solution is, of course, to fix all the relevant functions in QuestionL.gf, and if so needed, update the categories of `IP` and `NP`.

 But you don't speak L, and your informant didn't leave enough evidence: does the accusative happen with all interrogative pronouns?
 Do the properties of the NP or the rest of the clause make a difference?
 After all, you have only witnessed that with the IP *where*, a single NP which is uncountable and definite takes an accusative case, when the sentence is active, positive and in the present tense.

-Given these circumstances, it's perfectly understandable that you don't feel comfortable touching QuestionX.
+Given these circumstances, it's perfectly understandable that you don't feel comfortable touching QuestionL.
 Just remember to [open an issue](https://github.com/GrammaticalFramework/gf-rgl/issues) where you describe the problem, so that someone can fix it later.

 ### Questionable: touch the raw parameters